Introduce yourself to the patient including your name and role.

 Combined HRT increases the risk of breast cancer.
 However, the absolute risk is small at around one extra case of breast cancer per 1,000 women each year.

 The risk of breast cancer returns to that of a non-user after stopping HRT.

 There is no evidence of an increased risk of breast cancer in women on HRT under the age of 51 years compared with menstruating women of the same age.

 “Some research suggests that HRT may increase the risk of breast cancer.
 The overall risk when taking combined oral HRT is thought to be small, causing around one extra case of breast cancer in every 1000 women each year.
 Once you stop taking HRT, your risk of breast cancer returns to that of someone who has never taken HRT.
 There is no evidence of an increased breast cancer risk in women on HRT under the age of 51 years.”

 Oestrogen-only HRT substantially increases the risk of endometrial cancer in women with a uterus.

 The use of cyclical progestogen for at least ten days per 28-day cycle lowers this risk.
 Switching to continuous combined HRT after one year removes the risk.

-“Oestrogen-only HRT significantly increases the risk of developing cancer in the lining of the women.
+“Oestrogen-only HRT significantly increases the risk of developing cancer in the lining of the womb.
 We can provide some other medication to help reduce this risk.
 There is no increased risk of endometrial cancer if you take combined HRT.”

 Contraindications to taking HRT 12